 From an ecological standpoint, we compile and release biological assessments for threatened and endangered species.
 The reports propose actions we take to support biodiversity by protecting species of concern—and in some instances, enhancing habitats—in the watershed of the proposed project.

 Forests offer bountiful wildlife habitats, provide beautiful areas for outdoor recreation, and even create jobs.
-Our foresters and wildlife biologists manage approximately 240,000 acres of forested land in Alabama and Georgia for timber and habitats for game and non-game species.
+Our foresters and wildlife biologists manage more than 263,000 acres of forested land in Alabama, Georgia and Florida for timber production and to enhance habitat for game and non-game species.

-Approximately 102,000 acres of our forestland is leased and managed by states as Wildlife Management Areas and state parks, offering hunting, fishing, canoeing, bike riding, archery, camping, hiking and bird watching.
+Approximately 110,500 acres of our forestland is leased to hunting clubs or managed by states as Wildlife Management Areas and state parks, offering hunting, fishing, canoeing, bike riding, archery, camping, hiking and bird watching.
 Many areas have nature trails with interpretive signs about the forest.
 We also have three areas dedicated to handicap-only hunting.

 Eight federally listed, and many state-listed, threatened or endangered species inhabit the land we own, including the red-cockaded woodpecker, gopher tortoise and American bald eagle.
 Our foresters follow federal and state laws and guidelines to protect these species and their habitat and help states survey plant and animal species.
 For example: